ISUgenomics/bioinformatics-workbook/.github/contributing.md

   * Self promotion is not allowed, unless you're Heng Li!
   * Use best practices whenever possible.
 There might be many ways to do things, but the goal here is to make it smooth for beginners without being very confusing.
   * So that we can consistently find the images for each chapter in a known location, images should be saved in the `assets` folder of the section for whcih the chapter belongs to.
-  * Methods should be generalized, but we also encourage public data as exaple for running tutorial methods.
+  * Methods should be generalized, but we also strongly encourage public datasets used as example for explaining mehtods.
+Please avoid using private datasets that are not accessible for others to replicate your analysis.